ToshioCP/Gtk4-tutorial/gfm/sec30.md

 Content type is also used by desktop systems.

 GtkGridView uses the same GtkSingleSelection instance (`singleselection`).
-So, its model property is set with it.
+So, its model property is set to it.

 ## Ui file of the window